oroinc/documentation/user/back-office/system/configuration/commerce/sales/contacts.rst

    * **Pre-configured** - in the *Contact Details* text field, specify custom contact details you wish to be displayed.

    .. image:: /user/img/system/config_commerce/sales/SalesInfoGlobalPreConfigured.png
+      :alt: Sample of the contact details to be displayed in the storefront

 4. Options selected as **Available User Options** determine what options the user will see in the **Customer Visible Contact Info** list in their user configuration settings (in **My User > My Configuration > Commerce > Sales > Contacts > Customer Visible Contact Info**).